-The sixth Difference that Makes a Difference conference, DTMD 2017, will form part of the IS4SI 2017: Digitalisation for a Sustainable Society summit, which will take place 12-16 June 2017 in Gothenburg, Sweden, on the theme of:
+The sixth Difference that Makes a Difference conference, DTMD 2017, will form part of the IS4SI 2017: Digitalisation for a Sustainable Society summit, which will take place 12-16 June 2017 (DTMD is on the the first day, Monday 12th) in Gothenburg, Sweden, on the theme of:

 Information, narrative and rhetoric: exploring meaning in a digitalised society